singhremon/sequelizeCrudPostgres/README.md

-Performing CRUD operation on Postgres DB using Node Js(Express Js) App's APIs.
+Performing CRUD operation on Postgres DB using Sequelize in Node Js(Express Js) App's APIs.